 - Excessive sitting isn’t healthy, but standing all day long in the same place isn’t the best thing for you either.
 Ideally, you want to move around and change positions throughout the day, standing sometimes, then sitting, then pacing, and so on.
 So keep that in mind when buying or making a desk; get an adjustable one so you can both stand and sit, or have a place to sit near your upright desk (or use a stool).
 You might consider getting just a podium to place next to your regular desk.

 - For the best ergonomic positioning, create a stand-up set-up that puts your arms at about 90 degrees while you type.
-If you’re keen on getting the ergonomics just right, check out this write up from David Martinez on how to find the perfect height for your desk.

 - Standing up while you work will take some getting used to.
 At first it will seem tiring, but as you continue to do it, your body adapts, and you’ll be able to stand for longer and longer periods of time.
 You might also consider getting a soft pad to stand on to give your dew beaters some extra cushioning.